Skip to main content

 Room Hire

-We have function rooms available for all kinds of conferences, meetings and workshops at any time.
+We have flexible function rooms available for conferences, meetings and workshops throughout the year.

 Enquire Now